 Unless otherwise stated, the following conditions apply: AVIN = PVIN = VIN = 5V.
-Limits in standard type are for $T_J$ = 25°C only, limits in bold face type apply over the junction temperature ( $T_J$ ) range of -40°C to +125°C. Minimum and Maximum limits are specified by test, design, or statistical correlation.
-Typical values represent the most likely parametric norm at $T_J$ = 25°C, and are provided for reference purposes only.
+Limits in standard type are for T_J = 25°C only, limits in bold face type apply over the junction temperature (T_J) range of -40°C to +125°C. Minimum and Maximum limits are specified through test, design, or statistical correlation.
+Typical values represent the most likely parametric norm at T_J = 25°C, and are provided for reference purposes only.